slate71/profile-card/README.md

-# Project Assignment 3: Profiles.ModernDeveloper Sidebar profile card
+# A Sidebar Profile Card

-My profile card should have:
+The profile card should have:

 - 1-3 photo(s) of me
 - A paragraph containing 3-5 sentences about me